 - Press the car symbol in the bottom bar and go to Settings. - Go to Controls \rightarrow Locking \rightarrow Reduce alarm sensitivity. - Turn reduced alarm sensitivity on or off.

 Reduced alarm sensitivity resets to off at the start of a new driving session.

-7. Refuelling
+7. Charging and refuelling